If you encounter an error along the lines of

 Depending on your host, you may or may not have access to php.ini, and they may disallow the wp-config.php solution.
 In that case, you will need to contact them directly to resolve the issue.
 If they refuse to increase your memory limit, you’ll either need to change your hosting plan or lighten your plugin/theme load to reduce the memory requirements of your installation.

-Please note that this is not a problem with UberMenu – the available memory is shared among all plugins, theme, and WordPress core running in your installation.
-As the different parts of your installation load, they use up your server’s capacity.
+Please note that this is not an issue with UberMenu – the available memory is shared among all plugins, theme, and WordPress core running in your installation.
+As the different parts of your installation load, they use up your server’s configured capacity.
 The error simply occurs on the function that happens to send it over the limit.
 Often the function that puts it over the top is only a few kilobytes.